In and around Cambridge

 However you like to spend your time, there's always something to keep you entertained – whether that's having coffee with friends, going punting, catching a film, having a night out, or getting involved in clubs and societies.

-Cambridge certainly likes to keep its residents and students entertained.
-There are four theatres, three cinemas, and two major entertainment venues - The Junction and The Corn Exchange (offering varied programmes which include comedy, drama, dance, concerts and club nights) - plus numerous other events, fairs and festivals throughout the year.
+However you like to pend your time, there’s always something to keep you entertained.
+There are four theatres, three cinemas, and two major entertainment venues – The Junction and The Corn Exchange (offering varied programmes which include comedy, drama, dance, concerts and club nights) – plus numerous other events, fairs and festivals throughout the year.

 Live music is a big part of life in the city, as well as in the University.
 There's something on offer for every musical taste – from buskers in the street and gigs in pubs, to classical concerts and big name acts.